hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 Latency: 170 ms
 ```

-By default your includeRecipient type is set to false, you can check its current setting by typing `settings`:
+By default, your includeRecipient type is set to false.
+You can check its current setting by typing `settings`:

 ```
 settings